 This fast growing, trend setting and street edgy American premium clothing line, was established in 2002 by Jeffrey Lubell and co-founder Kym Gold when it debuted denim products from their LA base.

 Recognized for its t-shirts, western styled shirts, sweatshirts and sweatpants all containing the western vintage feel, True Religion is a premium brand – its jeans can range between US$250–$300.
 Recently the company has begun branching into new products such as footwear, headwear, handbags, swimwear, eyewear, and fragrance and today they have around 900 branded boutiques and specialty stores in 50 countries on 6 continents.
-Their 2008 revenue figures came in at USD $270 million and in 2009, True Religion generated world net sales of $311 million.
+Their 2013 revenue figures came in at USD $536 million which is double its value since 2009.
 “I believe!!
 I believe!!
 Hallelujah, I believe!!” www.truereligionbrandjeans.com.

 8. Hugo Boss

 The HUGO BOSS offering comes in two core brands – ‘Boss’ with various lines and ‘Hugo’ that offer business appropriate clothing, everyday wear, shoes, bags, watches, and fragrances.
-The main line, Boss Black, is intended as mature fashion for both business and social events, while Boss Orange aims to target the opposite audience with bright colors, metal-coloured clothing, and everyday items made from high quality materials, such as full-length skirts, not commonly considered suitable for the business-casual workplace, made from 100% silk.
+The main line, Boss Black, is intended as mature fashion for both business and social events, while Boss Orange aims to target the opposite audience with bright colors, metal-coloured clothing, and everyday items made from high quality materials.

 The company however has a chequered history – its founder Hugo Boss started his clothing company in 1924 in Metzingen, a small town south of Stuttgart.
 Forced into bankruptcy in 1930, Hugo set up a new business and in 1931 became a member of the Nazi party with whose support he prospered, supplying of uniforms to the SS and Hitler Youth.
 With the defeat of Germany in 1945, Boss was charged with being sympathetic to the Nazi cause, stripped of his voting rights, and fined 80,000 marks.
 He died in 1948 but his business survived, and so today, we enjoy the fruit of his labour. www.hugoboss.com

-Recently celebrating 20 years of design, the original brand was founded by Domenico Dolce and Stefano Gabbana, and is more formal and ‘timeless’ than it’s younger, more flamboyant little brother D&G – a slightly more casual line that follows an urban inspiration and attempts to set trends rather than follow them.
-The design house describes itself as “new luxury, authentic and unconventional – a style that expresses new forms of elegance, presenting itself as a modern classicism” and is known for its geometric and dark approach to fashion. www.dolcegabbana.com.
+Recently celebrating 20 years of design, the original brand was founded by Domenico Dolce and Stefano Gabbana, and is more formal and ‘timeless’ than its younger, more flamboyant little brother D&G – a slightly more casual line that follows an urban inspiration and attempts to set trends rather than follow them.
+The design house describes itself as “new luxury, authentic and unconventional – a style that expresses new forms of elegance, presenting itself as a modern classicism” and is known for its geometric and dark approach to fashion.
+Known as ‘Italy’s Bad Boys of Fashion’ the owners have gone through a tax scandal which has forced them to pay out over $300 million, yet their business still made over a billion dollars in 2013. www.dolcegabbana.com.

 Ranked as one of the world’s leading menswear brands, Armani is an Italian luxury fashion which has a faithful male following who appreciate the clean, tailored lines of each collection.
 Giorgio Armani formed his company in 1975, and by 2001 was acclaimed as the most successful designer to come out of Italy, with the business making an annual turnover of $1.6 billion, and a Giorgio enjoying a personal fortune of $5.3 billion.
 Innovative and future forward, Armani was the first designer to ban models with a body mass index (BMI) under 18.
 The Armani Privé spring/summer 2007 fashion show was broadcast via MSN and Cingular cellular phones and after LG teamed with Prada to introduce the LG Prada phone, Samsung joined Armani to design the Giorgio Armani phone.
 Armani designed made-to-measure suits for Christian Bale’s character Bruce Wayne in The Dark Knight.
 Soon, ads featuring “Giorgio Armani for Bruce Wayne” were released with pictures of Christian Bale wearing Armani suits.
 However, Bale later claimed in a GQ interview that the campaign was produced without his permission.